As a student, academic integrity essentially means doing your work in an honest way and submitting your own work for assessment.

 The University has a policy covering academic integrity and all students are required to follow these standards: http://www.flinders.edu.au/ppmanual/student/academic-integrity.cfm

 Breaching academic integrity means that one has stepped outside these standards.
 This might be accidental and result from inexperience or a lack of understanding of the conventions, or it might be deliberate, in which case the consequences may more severe – the policy covers both.

 Plagiarism means taking all or part of someone else’s work, or even their ideas, and presenting it in your assignment or thesis as if it was your own work.

 Plagiarism is one kind of breach of academic integrity, but the University’s policy on academic integrity also deals with other issues, including:

 For an accidental breach, you might receive counselling from the member of staff who assessed your work.
 They will help you to understand how to avoid the same problem in future.
 You might also be required to do the piece of work again (best case scenario).

-If the breach is serious, or if you have been accused of breaching academic integrity before, the Dean of the School is informed and you will be called in for a meeting.
+If the breach is serious, or if you have been accused of breaching academic integrity before, the Dean (Education) of your College is informed and you will be called in for a meeting.
 Consequences could include: